openwpm/OpenWPM/docs/Platform-Architecture.md

 To learn more about the `manager_params` and `browser_params` have a look at [Configuration.md](Configuration.md)

+## Watchdogs
+In OpenWPM we have a so called watchdog that tries to ensure two things.
+- `process_watchdog`
-`<process_watchdog>` is an optional parameter that can be passed to the `TaskManager` to create another thread that kills off all processes named `Xvfb` or `firefox` that haven't been spawned by OpenWPM.
+    * It is an optional parameter that can be passed to the `TaskManager` to create another thread that kills off `GeckoDriver` (or `Xvfb`) instances that haven't been spawned by OpenWPM.
+(GeckoDriver is used by Selenium to control Firefox and Xvfb a "virtual display" so we simulate having graphics when running on a server)
+- `memory_watchdog`
+    * A watchdog that tries to ensure that no Firefox instance takes up to much memory.
+It is set to false by default
+  * It is mostly useful for long running cloud crawls

 ## Issuing commands